andrewgreen76/flygreen/README.md

 TOPICS AND METHODS EXPLORED TO AN EXTENT OVER THE PAST FEW DAYS :
 __________________________________________________________________________

-C programming :
-- malloc() :
-  - basics recap : <stdlib.h> , the heap
-  - explicit type casting on return value from malloc()
-  - creating an array
-- struct padding

 Linux :
-- filesystem directories
-- 'yes' , 'locate' , 'updatedb' , listing with 'echo'
 - management of physical memory vs. virtual memory
 - advanced nuances of makefile
-- generating and updating static and dynamic libraries on Linux and Windows systems

 - Virtualization :
   - processes sharing resources